aws-samples/emr-on-eks-hudi-iceberg-delta/README.md

 ## EMR on EKS quick start for Apache Hudi, Apache Iceberg and Delta Lake

 This repository holds sample code for the blog: Get a quick start with Apache Hudi, Apache Iceberg and Delta Lake with EMR on EKS.
-It gets you familiar with three transactonal storage frameworks in a real-world use case.
-For a demo purpose, we will show you how to ETL incremental data changes in Data Lake by implementing Slowly Changing Dimension Type 2 (SCD2), then deploy them with Amazon EMR on Amazon EKS.
+It gets you familiar with three transactonal storage frameworks in a real world use case.
+For the demo purpose, we will show you how to ETL incremental data changes in Data Lake by implementing [Slowly Changing Dimension Type 2 (SCD2)](https://docs.oracle.com/cd/E41507_01/epm91pbr3/eng/epm/phcw/concept_UnderstandingSlowlyChangingDimensions-405719.html), then deploy with Amazon EMR on Amazon EKS.

 ## Examples
 * [1.
 Run Apache Hudi with EMR on EKS](#Example-1-Run-Apache-Hudi-with-EMR-on-EKS)